MirisWisdom/OpenSauce/OpenSauce/Halo1/Halo1_CE/Halo1_CE_Readme.txt

   * ADD			Added a mini crashdump creator for easier debugging
   * ADD			Added command line argument to disable all OS graphics
   * ADD			Added Visual C++ 9.0 runtime to the installer
+  * FIX			Fixed Halo not loading when using -use*
+  * FIX			Fixed crash in shader model settings when extension element is missing
+  * FIX [39]	Fixed GBuffer issues with stretched models and incorrect velocity when using custom models with high bone counts
+  * FIX			Fixed shader models' specular lighting being dulled by detail maps when using detail before reflection
   * FIX			Fixed an exception on load when the device doesn't support hardware rendering (Intel integrated)
   * FIX			Fixed a bug where a non-existant map (of any kind) would cause the 'missing <mapname>.yelo' exception, when the stock game already had code to handle such cases
   * FIX			project_yellow tag's "prohibit_multiteam_vehicles" flag should work as expected now